 IntoDNS: The Nameservers will be located under a section labeled "NS."

 WhoIS: The information will be available immediately at the top of the page.
 Be sure to click the refresh button next to "Updated X time ago" to get the most recent information.

 WhatsMyDNS: You can check many records here.
 The link provided will do Nameservers, which is the dropdown "NS" option.

-IANA: Browse through IANA for the registry’s direct WHOIS server to query directly from http://www.iana.org/domains/root/db since there are now over 1,500 TLDs other than the popular ones like .com, .net, .org, .co, .us, .gov, .edu, .info, .xyz and .ly.
-In most cases, a regular WHOIS lookup from one of the websites mentioned above will work fine, however if you run across a domain name that you are not able to find the WHOIS information for, querying the WHOIS server directly may be the best way to find this information you are looking for.
+IANA: Browse through IANA for the registry's direct WHOIS server to query directly from http://www.iana.org/domains/root/db since there are now over 1,500 TLDs other than the popular ones like .com, .net, .org, .co, .us, .gov, .edu, .info, .xyz and .ly.
+In most cases, a regular WHOIS lookup from one of the websites mentioned above will work fine.
+However, if you run across a domain name that you cannot find the WHOIS information for, querying the WHOIS server directly may be the best way to find the information you are looking for.

-If the nameservers look incorrect, double check that you have made the changes to the domain’s records to Set the Correct Nameservers.
+If the nameservers look incorrect, double-check that you have changed the domain's records to Set the Correct Nameservers.
 If you have the domain hosted with us at Hostwinds, our LiveChat and Technical Support staff will be more than happy to help set the domain nameservers to the ones you need.
-If you have the Domain Registered Somewhere Else, we can assist you in finding your nameservers for your domain registrar, though since registrars may have different ways to change them you may need to contact their support for assistance.
+If you have the Domain Registered Somewhere Else, we can assist you in finding your nameservers for your domain registrar.
+However, since registrars may have different ways to change them, you may need to contact their support for assistance.